Pinkpop Festival: History

 In 1970, two men joined the duo to organise the first Pinkpop, including a 23-year-old named Jan Smeets.
 Over 10,000 people stood in front of an improvised stage built in the stands of the sports park in Geleen.
 The music was held on 18 May from 1 to 6 pm but still received noise complaints.
 In 1976, the festival reached its maximum capacity of 40,000 for the first time.

+In 1988, the festival was held at Megaland, a 27-hectare site, for the first time.
+Construction on the event site began in 1982 on what was formerly the Staatsmijn Wilhelmina coal mine.

 In 1994 (the 25th edition), it was decided to sell only 60,000 tickets, to prevent overcrowding due to the popularity of the festival.
 In 1995, it was made into a two-day festival.
 Two years later this was further expanded to three days.

 In 2005, Pentecost was held earlier and keeping with tradition, the festival was held from 14 to 16 May.
 This was a month earlier than usual, so many bands' summer tours had not started yet because they usually stop at Pinkpop along other festivals such as Rock Werchter and Rock am Ring.
 Thus the headliners were three electronic acts: The Chemical Brothers, The Prodigy and Faithless.
 Ticket sales were a low 22,000: 16,000 fewer than 2004 and 40,000 fewer than 2002.
 As a result of the low turnout, founder Jan Smeets almost "pulled the plug" on the festival but decided to keep going.

 2007 saw a spin-off, later in the year, on 11 August, called Pinkpop Classic, for an older rock audience, with bands that had previously performed at the festival in past decades.
 This spin-off was held again in following years, with the exception of 2011, when the organisation was not able to book enough artists.

 In 2008, Pinkpop was not held on Pentecost weekend for the first time because the holiday was too early and Smeets did not want to repeat the same mistake as 2005.
 The festival was shifted to late May and turned out to have had the largest concert attendance to date with 94,000 unique visitors.

 The dates for the 2010, 2013, 2015 and 2016 edition have been shifted as well, for similar reasons.
 The 2020 and 2021 Pinkpop festivals were not held due to the COVID-19 pandemic.

-Editions

-1993

-Rage Against the Machine played their first PinkPop in 1993.

-Other performers include Lenny Kravitz, The Black Crowes and Living Colour.
+Lineups